Learn about bush regeneration and sustainability at our peaceful forest home in the Byron Bay Hinterland, Australia.

 Cultural exchange and learning opportunities

-We see the Workaway exchange process as an opportunity to honour the profound experience of leaving one’s home/land… that which is familiar and known … to embark on an adventure into the unfamiliar and new.
-Where amazing places and wonderful people connect in a spirit of sharing and caring, enriching our understanding and appreciation of the unity within our diversity.
+We see the Workaway exchange process as an opportunity to honour the experience of leaving one’s home/land… that which is familiar and known … to embark on an adventure into the unfamiliar and new.
+Where people and places connect in a spirit of sharing and caring.
 Helping to build strong bonds within our human family and creating a deeper more compassionate relationship with our environment and the greater world around us.

-After a period of nomadic adventures where we spent a year backpacking around the world, then came back to Sydney and 'sold up' to buy an off-road caravan and travel around Australia for 3 years.
+After a period of nomadic adventures where we spent a year backpacking around the world, we 'sold up' in Sydney to buy an off-road caravan and travel around Australia for 3 years.
 We found our dream home (and next adventure) - here, in the Byron Bay Hinterland and have learnt many new skills in regards to deepening our connection to the land, growing food, living sustainably and maintaining a rural property.

 As elders in our community we have journeyed far and wide, and are happy to share our stories and the wisdom of our many varied life experiences.